calipsow/react-native-starter-kit/README.md

-# Ship Apps Faster
+# Ship Native

-Ship your apps in days not months!
+Ship on mobile in days not months!

 ## App Festures